We Reviewed Dozens Of The Best Apps for Kids Ages 6 – 8 So You Don’t Have To. Here Are Our Top Picks.

-The app costs $2.99 and has hundreds of great ratings.
+The app has hundreds of great ratings.
 It’s also perfect for children with special needs because it does not require reading.

 Here’s a great, no-pressure app that will allow kids to experiment with making their own musical compositions.
 With a focus on melodic, rhythmic or movement sequences, the possibilities are nearly endless.
 Kids can compose, recompose, and make delightful noises as they learn.

-The app costs $3.99 and has a whopping 4.6 rating on the App Store.
+The app has a whopping 4.6 rating on the App Store.
 If your child is interested in music, this is the one to check out.

 Milo and his jungle friends will take your child on a jungle journey full of letters, sounds, phonics and sight words.
 This app covers all the basics that young readers need.
 There are six different games that automatically adjust to your child’s level, so there’s no frustration or struggling.
 The app gradually builds in complexity as your child becomes ready.

-It costs $1.99 and features a customization system that allows parents or teachers to fine tune the game to focus on specific skills as needed.
+It features a customization system that allows parents or teachers to fine tune the game to focus on specific skills as needed.

 What child wouldn’t love to design and build an amusement park?
 Well, with Pango Build Park, they can.
 Kids can plan the rides, set up the buildings, and even add the decorations.
 Once they have put it together they way that they want it, they can explore their park by riding the rides and checking everything out.
 Younger players won’t be left out; the app has a mode with pre-built rides to simplify the process for them.

-The app costs $2.99 and will nurture creativity, problem-solving, planning and a host of other crucial skills that kids will need throughout their lives.
+The app will nurture creativity, problem-solving, planning and a host of other crucial skills that kids will need throughout their lives.

 This award winner offers all the tools your child needs to tell their very own unique fairy tale.
 There are 32 animated background scenes, such as a fairy castle, an undersea scene, and a rainbow.
 There are also hundreds of animated stickers to use however is desired.
 29 crayons and 29 colored pencils allow kids to finish off each scene just they way they want.
 Then children can narrate and record their very own fairy tale.